 Via Max Crowdfund you can invest in real estate in the Netherlands, Belgium, Germany and England and soon even more countries with returns of 5-15% (ROI).
 The current average stands at 7.92% per year!

 Unicorn status a possibility for Max Property Group?

-The odds are in our favor!
+The odds are in our favour!
 Max Property Group is the owner of Max Crowdfund and this real estate crowdfunding platform is expanding very quickly on an international scale.
-JV agreements have already been signed with New Zealand (on the brink of going live), Canada, UK, Sweden, Germany and Australia, South Africa and Mexico are also on the way.
+JV agreements have already been signed with New Zealand (on the brink of going live), Canada, the UK, Sweden, Germany and Australia, South Africa and Mexico are also on the way.